Residence New York, NY, USA

 Sporting philosophy / motto "Don't let the lack of seeing people with your same skin colour or same face prevent you from pursuing a sport, don't let people of your own race devalue what you're doing.
 If this is something that you really want to do, there are so many opportunities and you will be a pioneer because you're doing something different." (timesledger.com, 15 Oct 2017)

-Awards and honours He was named a Third Team All-American during the 2017/18 season while he was studying at St. John's University in the United States of America. (redstormsports.com, 01 Jun 2018)
+Awards and honours While competing at St. John's University in the United States of America he was named a Third Team All-American during the 2017/18 season. (redstormsports.com, 01 Jun 2018)

 Ambitions To compete at the 2020 Olympic Games in Tokyo. (timesledger.com, 15 Oct 2017)